Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

     requests fast enough for this to be an issue.
 -   Added a counter to the Phi 1 ISR.
 Don't have a use for it yet.
 -   Made the loop() counter global.
 Don't have a use for it yet.

+## Commit \#101 02/10/2021

+Changes:
+-   Correct the year in the above commits 92 to 100
+-   Change the HP85 no power code some more, so we aren't doing repeated resets which generates repeated USB enumeration, which on a Windows host may lead to annoying sound of the disconnect/reconnect alert sound every few seconds.
+-   Move the buffers for CRT Log and Serial Log into their own buffers, which allows them to be viewed at any time after boot.
+Uses new Show command.
+-   Removed all of the repeatserial and requireserial related code, other than the loading the parameter from the CONFIG.TXT file.
+It was really annoying.
+Now we just check for the Serial channel to become valid in loop(), and then dump a copy of both the serial log and the CRT message, just once.
+Check is once per second so quite low overhead in loop.
+Added both to the Show command so you can always see it later.